itskartik22/dovs/README.md

-# Votify
+# DOVS

 ## **Introduction**
-**Votify** is a secure, transparent, and decentralized online voting system built using Blockchain and the MERN stack.
+**DOVS - Decentralized Online Voting System** is a secure, transparent, and decentralized online voting system built using Blockchain and the MERN stack.
 It allows users to participate in elections with guaranteed data integrity and anonymity.
 This system leverages blockchain technology to ensure that votes are immutable and tamper-proof.

 ## **Technologies Used**